 - 1 ½ cups ricotta cheese

-- 2 eggs
+- 2 large eggs

 - 1 cup buttermilk

-- 1 teaspoon lemon juice
+- 1 tsp lemon juice

 - 1 cup fresh blueberries

-- 1 tablespoon vegetable oil
+- 1 tbsp vegetable oil

 - Mix together the flour, sugar, baking powder, baking soda and nutmeg in a small bowl.